By Adeline Robinson

 • You would want to check your state’s statute of limitations to know how much time you still have left for you to file your wrongful death lawsuit.
 Failure to do so within the time limit provided by your state can strip you of any right to take legal action against the person who caused your loved one’s wrongful death.

 Filing a lawsuit against someone is expensive, and having it undergo trial takes some time and doesn’t guarantee that the decision handed out will be in your favor.
-Then again, winning a lawsuit lets you achieve some closure.
-But if you’ve filed a criminal lawsuit against someone who you and your lawyer have proven to be responsible for the death of your loved one and you lost, you can still file a wrongful death civil lawsuit against the defendant in your case.
+It's best to consult a specialist attorney to discuss the case prior to filing, which can help you determine the grounds for your case and its success.
+If, however, you’ve filed a criminal lawsuit against someone whom you and your lawyer have proven to be responsible for the death of your loved one and you lost, you can still file a wrongful death civil lawsuit against the defendant in your case, so all is not lost.
 However, you might want to read first the above-listed things for you to consider legally if your loved one was caught in a wrongful death so that you’ll stand a better chance at winning your civil lawsuit.

 Adeline Robinson